StructuralNeurobiologyLab/emcaps/README.md

 ## Dataset

-If you want to train own models and/or do quantitative evaluation on the official data, please find the data [here](https://TODO) (TODO: Insert official data link here)
+If you want to train own models and/or do quantitative evaluation on the official data, please find the data [here](https://drive.google.com/drive/folders/1S-dwZx0kHY3HuIiAXMyFlezsfOJmwYut?usp=share_link) (TODO: Insert official data link here) and extract it to `~/emc/emcapsulin`.